Jacques Davy Duperron: Cardinal du Perron

 When Clement VIII died on Thursday 3 March 1605, the Congregation was suspended, and du Perron found himself involved in his first Conclave.
-Although he was not the leader of the French faction, he contributed loyally, after the failure of the candidacies of Cardinals Baronius and Seraphin, to the election of the French King's candidate, Cardinal de' Medici, Leo XI, to the papal throne.
-Du Perron sent off a long letter to Henry IV, reporting the day-to-day movements inside the Conclave in great detail.
-On the death of Leo XI only twenty-four days later, du Perron participated in the election of Cardinal Camillo Borghese as Paul V. At the conclusion of the Coronation festivities, Cardinal du Perron wrote a report of the Conclave for Henry IV.
+Although he was not the leader of the French faction, he contributed loyally, after the failure of the candidacies of Cardinals Baronius and Seraphin, to the election of the French King's candidate, Cardinal de' Medici, to the papal throne as Pope Leo XI.
+Du Perron sent a long letter to Henry IV, reporting the day-to-day movements inside the Conclave in great detail.
+On the death of Leo XI only twenty-four days later, du Perron participated in the election of Cardinal Camillo Borghese as Pope Paul V. At the conclusion of the Coronation festivities, Cardinal du Perron wrote a report of the Conclave for Henry IV.

 After his election, Paul V decided to continue the Congregation de auxiliis, and therefore du Perron was one of the Judges who began meeting again on 14 September 1605.
 He complained in a letter to Henry IV that he was constrained to read everything that had been published on the question during the previous eight or nine years.
 Although he appeared to work well with the Jesuit Cardinal Robert Bellarmine, in presenting the positions of Molinism fairly, du Perron's repeated counsel was not to take any decisions on the basic issues of the matter.
 Du Perron, after all, had strong Augustinian tendencies, which tended to make Molina's positions uncongenial.
 Even when he had returned to France in 1607, the Jesuits kept attempting to draw him into their circle, but without success.

-But, while du Perron was still in Rome, Pope Paul V decided to pick a quarrel with the Republic of Venice, over its conduct in exercising its sovereign rights.
+However, while du Perron was still in Rome, Pope Paul V decided to pick a quarrel with the Republic of Venice, over its conduct in exercising what it considered to be its sovereign rights.
 The Venetian government had passed a law against alienation of property in favor of the Church, and another requiring governmental approval for the building of new churches.
-In addition, there was the very old argument over the exemption of the clergy from civil court jurisdiction.
-On 17 April 1606 Pope Paul launched a bull against Venice, imposing an interdict on all the territories belonging to the Serenissima.
-This was certain to lead to war, and would very likely excite the greed of Spain for additional territory in Lombardy.
+In addition, there sprung up again an argument over the exemption of the clergy from civil court jurisdiction.
+On 17 April 1606 Pope Paul launched a papal bull against Venice, imposing an interdict on all the territories belonging to the Republic.
+It was believed that this conflict would lead to war, and that such a war would excite Spanish involvement for territory in Lombardy.
 Henry IV, wishing to prevent this, proposed mediation between the Pope and Venice, and offered Cardinal de Joyeuse and Cardinal du Perron as mediators.
-The status of the Jesuits, who supported the papal interdict, became the main sticking point; the Venetians wanted them gone.
+The status of the Jesuits, who supported the papal interdict, became the main stumbling block to an agreement; the Venetians wanted the Jesuits gone.
 Finally, due to the forceful persuasion of Cardinal de Joyeuse (du Perron claimed to be ill), the Pope gave way, the edict was withdrawn, and the crisis averted.
 Nonetheless, for the work that he had done, the Republic offered du Perron its thanks.